KodeInnovate-WorkSpace/website/README.md

 # Features

-- **Firebase Integration**: Admins can easily edit and add new properties
+- **Firebase Integration**: Admins can easily edit and add new properties.
-- **Following Cursor**: Made a custom cursor follower, which changes dimentions on hover of certain items
+- **Following Cursor**: Made a custom cursor follower, which changes dimentions on hover of certain items.
-- **Animation**: Made animations using framer motion for better engagement
+- **Animation**: Made animations using framer motion for better engagement.
-- **Formik & Yup**: used formik and yup for form validation
+- **Form Validation**: Integrated formik and yup for enhance form validation.
+- **UI**: shadcn for making consistent UI.

 # Technologies Used